MSchatzUW/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_DP.rst.txt

         **table: string**
             Table name (each dataset is stored in a table).
 A full list of table names can be found in :ref:`Catalog`.
         **variable: string**
-            Variable short name which directly corresponds to a field name in the table.
+            Variable short name, which directly corresponds to a field name in the table.
 A subset of this variable is returned by this method according to the spatio-temporal cut parameters (below).
+(COMMENT: I'm not exactly sure what you mean by the previous sentence but I'm guessing you now mean everything entered in dt1, dt2, lat1, etc...)
 A full list of variable short names can be found in :ref:`Catalog`.
         **dt1: string**
             Start date or datetime.
 This parameter sets the lower bound of the temporal cut.
-            Example values: '2016-05-25' or '2017-12-10 17:25:00'
+            Example values: '2016-05-25' or '2017-12-10 17:25:00'.
         **dt2: string**
             End date or datetime.
 This parameter sets the upper bound of the temporal cut.
+Example values: '2016-05-25' or '2017-12-10 17:25:00'.
         **lat1: float**
             Start latitude [degree N].
 This parameter sets the lower bound of the meridional cut.
 Note latitude ranges from -90° to 90°.
         **lat2: float**
             End latitude [degree N].
 This parameter sets the upper bound of the meridional cut.
 Note latitude ranges from -90° to 90°.
         **lon1: float**
             Start longitude [degree E].
 This parameter sets the lower bound of the zonal cut.
-Note latitude ranges from -180° to 180°.
+Note longitude ranges from -180° to 180°.
         **lon2: float**
             End longitude [degree E].
 This parameter sets the upper bound of the zonal cut.
-Note latitude ranges from -180° to 180°.
+Note longitude ranges from -180° to 180°.
         **depth1: float**
             Start depth [m].
 This parameter sets the lower bound of the vertical cut.
-Note depth is a positive number (it is 0 at surface and grows towards ocean floor).
+Note depth is a positive number (it is 0 at the surface and increases towards the ocean floor).
         **depth2: float**
             End depth [m].
 This parameter sets the upper bound of the vertical cut.
-Note depth is a positive number (it is 0 at surface and grows towards ocean floor).
+Note depth is a positive number (it is 0 at the surface and increases towards the ocean floor).